aliok/knative-backstage-demo/quickstart/README.md

 This demo app is a container image built from https://github.com/aliok/knative-backstage-demo

+## Prerequisites

+You need a Kubernetes cluster with Knative Eventing and Serving deployed.

+See https://knative.dev/docs/install/ for installing Knative.

 ## Running the quickstart container image

 This quickstart container creates some resources in the cluster and then it starts a Backstage instance.